drivechain-project/testing-old/README.md

 ### NOTE: this guide was created for a previous version of Drivechains and needs to be updated
+### This guide is now nearly 100% wrong, new guide will be posted to new drivechain project repo

 Testing Drivechains
 ===================